Sin senos sí hay paraíso: Production

 The series is based on the book "Sin tetas sí hay paraíso" written by Gustavo Bolívar, who previously wrote "Sin tetas no hay paraíso".
 The series is known in Colombia as "Sin tetas si hay paraíso".

+On 9 May 2019, Telemundo announced a spin-off series titled El final del paraíso that premiered on 13 August 2019, and ended on 9 December 2019.
+The spin-off marks the beginning of a new era of the series.

+On 25 January 2023, Telemundo announced at their 2023 lineup presentation that the series had been renewed for a fourth season.
+After years of delays, filming for the season began on 13 January 2026.
+The season is set to premiere in November 2026.

 Casting

 The character of Yésica Beltrán, La Diabla, was originally interpreted by María Fernanda Yepes in Sin senos no hay paraíso, but she did not return for the sequel due to scheduling conflicts and personal reasons.
 Due to this, Majida Issa was cast to take over the role.

 Carmen Villalobos was confirmed to reprise her role from the first installment of the series through a "special appearance" in flashback sequences.
 For the final episode of the first season of "Sin senos sí hay paraíso", the actress appeared again, bringing Catalina Santana back to life, and setting up the stage to continue as a main protagonist in the second season of the renewed series.
 Carolina Gaitán and Juan Pablo Urrego, who play Catalina "la pequeña" and Hernán Darío, had previously worked together on other projects.

 This continuation to Sin senos no hay paraíso features several actors from the first series reprising their role, such as Francisco Bolívar, Alejandra Pinzón, Carolina Sepúlveda, Gregorio Pernía, Fabián Ríos, Catherine Siachoque and César Mora.